krishnagupta1602/Applied-Machine-Learning/README.md

+Subject: Thank You for Your Support & Guidance

+Dear [Manager’s Name] & [Manager’s Manager’s Name],

+As I wrap up my journey at [Company Name], I want to take a moment to express my sincere gratitude to both of you.
+It has been an incredible experience working under your leadership, and I truly appreciate the guidance, trust, and opportunities I’ve had during my time here.

+Your support has played a key role in my professional growth, and I am grateful for the valuable lessons and insights I’ve gained.
+The experience and knowledge I take with me will undoubtedly help me in my future endeavors.

+Thank you once again for everything.
+I look forward to staying in touch, and I wish you and the team continued success!

+Best regards,
+[Your Name]

 As I wrap up my journey at [Company Name], I just wanted to take a moment to express my heartfelt gratitude to each one of you.
 Working with this amazing team has been an incredible experience, and I truly appreciate all the support, collaboration, and great memories we've shared.

 I have learned so much during my time here, and I will always cherish the friendships and experiences that have shaped my journey.
 While I am moving on to new opportunities, I will definitely miss being part of this fantastic team.